I think that I shall never see,Ogden Nash

 The outdoor advertising industry is intent on ‘upgrading’ all advertising sites to digital billboards.
 These are more profitable than paper billboards, capable of showing several different adverts every minute, and their bright and frequently-changing images are more difficult to ignore.
 They are also very energy-intensive.
 One large digital screen uses 11 times the electricity of the average British home.
 Even a small double-sided bus shelter screen uses four times as much.
 Councils across the UK are making bold plans to go carbon neutral, so adding more screens which use more energy makes no sense at all.

-7. They cause light pollution and harm wildlife
+7. They cause light pollution, harming wildlife and people

 The Campaign for the Protection of Rural England says that light pollution in cities confuses birds, contributes to insect decline and causes health problems in humans too.